I shrink under Shirley’s disbelieving expression.

 Fuck, fuck, fuck, fuck, fuck…

 I frown at the next timestamp.
 Did I black out?
 I wrack my brain and try to remember something, but it’s all a blur of shapes and shadows.

 I’m actually not so sure about that.
 I mean, this is a disaster, but it almost feels good to know that I was honest for once, even if it was in the worst of ways.

 Just fuck my fucking life up its fucked, fucking ass…

 And I don’t want to read on.
 That is probably the most honest thing that I’ve said in years.
 Part of me needs to hear her say it, to make it real so that I can accept it.
 But the other part of me knows that I’m not going to like the answer, and no amount of knowing will lessen the sting or make it okay.

 This is so bad.
 I’ve laid it all out there, finally, and there’s no way that I have a chance with her now.
 How am I going to fix this?
 I pinch the bridge of my nose and determine that I need to read to the end, as painful as it may be, and see how we left things before I can even attempt a salvage mission.

-And at this point, I might tear the hair from my very temples because: 1 – Spencer admitted that she still has feelings for me that will never go anywhere, and 2 – any doubt that she misunderstood my use of Seawitch earlier just flew the fuck out of the window.
+And at this point, I might tear the hair from my very temples because: first, Spencer admitted that she still has feelings for me that will never go anywhere, and second, any doubt that she misunderstood my use of Seawitch earlier just flew the fuck out of the window.